DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Wide local excision, vulvectomy, or if available, margin-controlled surgical excision (Mohs micrographic surgery) is the standard treatment for extramammary Paget disease .
+Wide local excision, vulvectomy, or if available, margin-controlled surgical excision (Mohs micrographic surgery) is the standard treatment for extramammary Paget disease.
 Paraffin sections are preferred over frozen sections.
-The margin is sometimes difficult to define particularly when lesions are spread sporadically throughout the anogenital region.
+The margin is sometimes difficult to define when lesions are spread sporadically throughout the anogenital region.
 Reconstruction may require skin grafting or flap repair.

-Recurrence is common (30-50%), so patients should be re-examined every 3 months after surgery for the next 2 years, after which annual follow-ups are recommended.
+Recurrence is common (30–50%), so patients should be re-examined every three months after surgery for the next two years, after which annual follow-ups are recommended.
 Recurrence generally leads to further surgery.

 Non-surgical treatments for recurrent disease may include: